Why Criminal Record Checks are Required for Immigration to Canada?

 Required Documentation

-- Valid identification (passport, driver’s license)
+• Valid identification (such as a passport or driver’s license)

 Processing Times and Costs